MiangChen/academic-writing-ai/README_EN.md

 Commercial AI writing tools lock you into their models and charge subscription fees.
 We believe academic writing assistance should be:

 - **Free & Open Source** — No paywalls, no vendor lock-in
-- **Bring Your Own Model (BYOM)** — Works with Claude Code, Codex CLI, Kiro, Cursor, or any AI assistant
+- **Use Any Model** — Works with Claude Code, Codex CLI, Kiro, Cursor, or any AI assistant
 - **Community-Driven** — Everyone can contribute prompts for different journals and writing styles

 ## How It Works